-Menachem Av 22/July 31/Shabbos
+Menachem Av 22/August 9/Wednesday

-Yartzeit of R. Meir of Premyshlan, Chasidic leader, 5537 [1777].
+Yahrtzeit of R. Meir of Premyshlan, Chasidic leader, 5537 [1777].
 (See Likutei Diburim Vol. 2, 25 Shevat 5696,1936 part 3, chapter 3.
 In the English Version Vol. 2, pgs.
-205-207)
+205-207.)

-The Rebbe states that known story of R' Meir Premyshlan and his comment "If a man is bound up on high, he does not fall below, Meir is bound up on high and that's why he can go up and down a slippery hill."
+The Rebbe tells the known story of R' Meir Premyshlan and his comment "If one is bound up on high, he does not fall below; Meir is bound up on high and that's why he can go up and down a slippery hill."

-Menachem Av 24/August 2/Monday
+Menachem Av 24/August 11/Friday

-Yartzeit of R. Moshe Meisles, Chasid of the Alter Rebbe, head of the Kahal of Vilna, 5609 [1840].
+Yahrtzeit of R. Moshe Meisles, Chasid of the Alter Rebbe, head of the Kahal of Vilna, 5609 [1840].
 In 1816, he moved to Eretz Yisrael, and in 1823, became one of the heads of the Chabad community and Kollel Chabad, in Chevron.
 He died at ninety and is buried in Chevron.

-Menachem Av 25/August 3/Tuesday
+Menachem Av 25/August 12/Shabbos Shabbos Mevorchim Elul

-Yartzeit of R. Yisochor Dov of Zlotchov, student of the Mezeritcher Magid, author of Bas Eini, 5555 [1795].
+Yahrtzeit of R. Yisochor Dov of Zlotchov, student of the Mezritcher Magid, author of Bas Eini, 5555 [1795].

-Menachem Av 26/August 4/Wednesday
+Menachem Av 26/August 13/Sunday

 The Tzemach Tzedek left Petersburg after the conference, in 5603/1843, that the Russian government convened to restructure the established way of Jewish education and of the Rabbinate and other issues.
 This conference lasted many months.
-The Tzemach Tzedek was steadfast against any change and was arrested 22 times.
+The Tzemach Tzedek was steadfast against any changes, and was arrested 22 times.
 At one point he was told that his conduct was a act of insurgency against the Czar.
 He replied, "One who rebels against the king forfeits his life in this world.
 On the other hand, one who rebels against the kingdom of Heaven forfeits his soul.
 Which of them is the most grave?!"
 (HaYom Yom, 23rd of Cheshvan)

-After the conference he was asked how he could put himself in such danger, what would be with the Chassidim.
+After the conference he was asked how he could put himself in such danger; what would be with the Chassidim.
 The Tzemach Tzedek replied, "(A) I have my children, and (B) the unity of Chassidim will keep them until Moshiach."
-(Sicha, Nissan 13, 5726/1966)
+(Sichah, Nissan 13, 5726/1966)